jhaaslab/Models/docs/matlab/dsim.md

 # Synapses

-Changes in synaptic conductance are calculated here while we iterate since the number of possible synapses increases with network size
+Calculate synaptic currents to the cell at the current timestep.
+Changes in synaptic conductance are calculated here and not in [derivatives](#Derivatives) since the number of possible synapses increases with network size.

 ```matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Synapses